8 Amazing Health Benefits of Asparagus

 Characteristics of asparagus

-It has a main stem from the plant called Aspargus Officinalis, which can measure up to a meter and a half in height.
+It is the stem part of the plant called Aspargus Officinalis, which can measure up to a meter and a half in height.
 It belongs to the same family as leek, onion and chives, even though it might not look like or taste like it.

 What are the benefits of asparagus?